 - Many boaters think the Sawyer SquareTop oars are the bee's knees.
 The signature Squaretop wood handle looks cool and acts as a natural counterbalance.
 These oars were designed for driftboats and therefore have a lot of flex.

-- I prefer the Sawyer MXS with Dynelite blades since I like stiff oars.
+- I use the Sawyer MXS with Dynelite blades since I prefer stiff oars.
 For extra stiffness and durability ask for the "full carbon wrap" upgrade.
 The detachable blades are nice so you can swap out blades and if you break your oar you only have to replace the blade or the shaft.

 - If you're looking for a low cost Sawyer set up then consider their Polecat Oars and Duramax Blades.